jzohrab/practicing-guitar/docs/theory/reading-rhythms.rst

 *Just enough* notation for you to read any examples in this book.
 (There's much more to this topic: ties, rests, tuples, etc.)

-For the purposes of the examples in the rest of this book, it's better that you get a *feel* for the rhythm in your ears and hands, so listen to the examples for each and maybe play along.
+For the examples in the rest of this book, it's best to get a *feel* for the rhythm in your ears and hands.
+Listen to the examples for each and maybe play along.
+Each example has two pickup beats, followed by the measure played twice.

 The Basics
 **********